AstraZeneca/runnable/docs/concepts/pipeline.md

 Dag or directed acyclic graphs are a way to define your pipelines.
-Its a graph representation of the series of tasks you want to perform and the order of it.
+Its a graph representation of the list of tasks you want to perform and the order of it.

 <br>